- Entire team: masked. background-checked, non-smokers

 dried under climate control to promote leveling and maximize adhesion.
 We then wrap them in moving blankets and deliver/install.
 Cabinet boxes (bodies) are primed/painted on site.

 Average duration: 4-6 consecutive business days from start to finish (for an average 45 door kitchen).
 Example: we begin your kitchen on Monday, we finish the work inside your kitchen, and clean up by Thursday.
 We return the following Monday with your perfectly painted cabinet doors.

-Our kitchen cabinet painting process produces the longest lasting fine finish possible.
-We use oil primers and self-leveling paints to deliver highest possible adhesion.
+Our kitchen cabinet painting process produces the longest-lasting fine finish possible.
+We use oil primers and self-leveling paints to deliver the highest possible adhesion.